PennyLaneAI/pennylane-cirq/doc/devices/qsim.rst

 with the exceptions of inverse operations and ``QubitUnitary`` gates on 3 or more qubits.

-For state preparation qsim relies on decomposing ``BasisState`` into a a set of `PauliX
+For state preparation qsim relies on decomposing ``BasisState`` into a set of `PauliX
 <https://pennylane.readthedocs.io/en/stable/code/api/pennylane.PauliX.html>`__
 gates and `QubitStateVector